IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Managing.md

 45. Click the **Public VLAN** tab.

-    If enabled with public network access, this section show the primary subnet for hosts and virtual server instances, public subnet for customer workload edge, and the public subnet for the management edge.
+    If enabled with public network access, this section shows the primary subnet for hosts and virtual server instances, public subnet for customer workload edge, and the public subnet for the management edge.

 46. Click **View resource**.